 DAY 5 TBILISI

 Kakheti to Batumi is too long a drive so its better to stop over at Tbilisi and visit any spillovers from Day 2 or just enjoy the night life here before gearing up for the long drive to Batumi.

-¥ Batumi Boulevard – Boulevard itself had so much to offer from restaurants to beach shacks, arm wrestling competitions, Chess matches, Scooter rides, Ferris Wheel, Skateboarding to name a few
+- ¥ Batumi Boulevard – Boulevard itself has so much to offer from restaurants to beach shacks, arm wrestling competitions, Chess matches, Scooter rides, Ferris Wheel, Skateboarding to name a few

 Where we stayed: Divan Suites.
 Book Here

-Sataplia cave is a must visit for all dinosaur enthusiasts like my better half, where dinosaur footprints were discovered in early 1935 and preserved till date.
-Next stop was the Prometheus Caves.
-Discovered in Imereti region in 1984, Prometheus Cave is one of Georgia’s natural wonders with breathtaking views of stalactites, stalagmites, curtains, petrified waterfalls, cave pearls, underground rivers, and lakes.
+Sataplia cave is a must visit for all dinosaur enthusiasts.
+Dinosaur footprints were discovered in early 1935 and preserved till date.
+Discovered in Imereti region in 1984, Prometheus Cave is one of Georgia’s natural wonders to visit.
+This canyon is home to breathtaking views of stalactites, stalagmites, curtains, petrified waterfalls, cave pearls, and underground rivers.

 Highlights of the Region

-Note: We visited Georgia much before the tourism barrage started and it was still a hidden gem.
-Lot of things have changed over the years and we try to keep the article as updated as possible 🙂
+Note: We visited Georgia much before the tourism barrage started, when it was still a hidden gem.
+Lot of things have changed over the years.
+We will try to keep this article as updated as possible 🙂